Witch trials in Denmark: Danish Scania

-In 1678, during the Scanian War, an old "Swedish witch" was caught by the Danish snaphaner in Ystad and handed over to the Danish fortress governor Ove Ramel at Kristianstad.
-She was suspected of spying and using witchcraft against the Danes, but Ramel decided to hand her over to the Swedes.
+The now Swedish province of Scania was a Danish province until 1658.
+It was historically one of the most important and populated of the Danish provinces, and the city of Malmö was for a long time one of the major cities of Denmark.

+The major urban center of Malmö was home to a number of the documented witch trials in Denmark during the Danish period of Malmö.
+Between 1543 and 1663, there were 63 witch trials in the city of Malmö, during which 83 people were prosecuted, 38 of whom were executed.

+Outside of the big city of Malmö, one case that has attracted attention was that of Anne Pedersdater Kasteføll of Ystad.

+In 1636, Kasteføll was burnt at the stake in the middle of the main square in Ystad ('Ydsted'in the sources) in Scania, sentenced for caused illness by use of sorcery.

 The end

 In 1686, the local courts were banned from performing executions without confirmation from the national high court.
 Anne Palles, who was executed in Copenhagen in 1693, has been referred to as the last person executed for sorcery in Denmark.

 Anne Palles was the last woman to be legally executed for sorcery in Denmark, but her case was not the last Danish witch trial.
 The last large witch trial in Denmark was the Thisted witch trial of 1698, in which several women were sentenced to death accused of having caused fits by sorcery.
 After the fits were proved to be false, however, the condemned were freed.
 After that, the Danish authorities were reluctant to accept any more charges of witchcraft.
 When the local court of Schelenburg condemned two women to be burned at the stake for witchcraft in 1708, the sentence was revoked by the high court.

 Anne Palles has been called the last "witch" to be executed in Denmark.
 She was also likely the last woman to be executed for sorcery in Denmark: however, the final person to be legally executed for sorcery in Denmark was in fact a man, the grenadier Johan Pistorius, in 1722.
 There were death sentences for witchcraft in Denmark long after this.
 In 1733 a student, and in 1752 a farmer, were sentenced to life imprisonment with forced labor for Satanic pact, and as late as in 1803, two craftsmen received death sentences for the same crime, although none of the sentences where actually carried out.

 People were also lynched for witchcraft in Denmark long after the formal persecution stopped: the best known cases being that of Dorte Jensdatter, who was apprehended by villagers who tied her up in her own home and burned it down after having accused her of causing death by magic, and the last lynching for witchcraft, in which Anna Klemens was lynched after having been pointed out for sorcery by a cunning woman in Brigsted at Horsens in 1800.